UzairZQ/UzairZQ/README.md

 - 👋 Hi, I’m @UzairZiaQureshi
 - 👀 I’m interested in software development and helping others.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently wokring on Flutter & FlutterFlow projects
 - 💞️ I’m looking to collaborate on flutter projects
 - 📫 How to reach me @UziQureshi99 on twitter